erwald/blog/posts/good-works-by-lesser-known-composers.md

 >
 > – Franz Kafka[^1]

-It makes no sense for a contemporary composer to return to the style of the Romantics, say, or to that of the Moderns or of the heroes of the Renaissance.
+The habitual craving for novelty that grips the contemporary composer makes it impossible for them to return to the style of the Romantics, say, or to that of the Moderns or of the heroes of the Renaissance.
 Composers are like explorers in that way.
 There's no point trodding ground that's already been mapped out since centuries.
-Hence we will never have another Wagner, another Sibelius or another Josquin des Prez, no matter how many people of their talent we produce.
+Hence we will never have another Richard Wagner, another Jean Sibelius, another Josquin des Prez, no matter how many people of their talent we produce.

 That leaves those of us who admire that sort of music in a strange position.
 Because Wagner only wrote so many operas, Sibelius so many symphonies, des Prez so many masses.
 We discover them, we exhaust them, we go on listening to them ... what then?
 Sooner or later we begin to crave new things.
 And so we move on to their less talented contemporaries and do the same thing to those.
-Anyone can see where this plot is heading: to the exact state of affairs we experience today, where we burst with enthusiasm over the discovery of some or another new but altogether insignificant work of one of the olds, where our critics talk not about the music but about performance and sound quality and where, in one year alone, we have lived through the release of no less than nine[^2] new recordings of Beethoven's Symphony No. 5.[^3]
+Anyone can see where this plot is heading: to the exact state of affairs we experience today, where we burst with enthusiasm over the discovery of such-and-such a new though insignificant work of one of the olds, where our critics talk not about the music but about performance and sound quality and where, in one year alone, we have lived through the release of no less than nine[^2] new recordings of Beethoven's Symphony No. 5.[^3]

-However.
-It happens that the gods smile on us.
+Yet at times the gods smile on us.
 It happens that we find in this lifelong search an overlooked composer who is nevertheless just as worthy as those we most admire.
 The four works I introduce below were written by just such composers.
-It should surprise me very much if you've heard even half of these works.
+It should surprise me to learn that you, reader, have heard even half of these works.

-Each composer has for some or another reason not become quite as popular as they ought to have become.
+Each of these composers has for some or another reason not become as popular as they ought to have become.
 One of them looked back to the Romantics and Renaissance music when everyone around him was consumed by modernism; one did not have the hunger to carry on after getting a cushy lectorship; one wrote nearly all of his music for the organ and died young; and one was a woman who grew up on the periphery of Europe – I'll begin with her.

 ## Helena